hiroyuki-kasai/SGDLibrary/README.md

 License
 -------
-The SGDLibrary is free and open source for academic/research purposes (non-commercial).
+- The SGDLibrary is **free**, **non-commercial** and **open** source.
+- The code provided iin SGDLibrary should only be used for **academic/research purposes**.
+- Third party files are included
+    - subsamp_newton: Originally created by Peng Xu and Jiyan Yang  in [Subsampled-Newton](https://github.com/git-xp/Subsampled-Newton).
+This is modifided to handle other problems like linear regression.

 <br />